tortus/static_pages/README.md

     gem 'static_pages', :git => 'https://github.com/tortustechnologies/static_pages.git'

-Add this line to config/routes.rb, probably below everything else so you don't accidentally overwrite another controller's routes by adding a page:
+Add this line to the bottom of *config/routes.rb* (or elsewhere if you know what you're doing):

     mount StaticPages::Engine, :at => '/'